- What is the Future Steps Challenge?

 Future Steps is a four-week challenge, starting on 1st February and ending on 28th February 2021 – totally doable right?
 You can sign up to take on the challenge at any time until the end of February and help young people across the UK take their future steps.

-You’re going to need a pedometer, you can use your Fitbit, Apple Health or Google Fit.
-You can then link your pedometer with our Future Steps App, so you can see how many steps your team (and every other team) have done – mind blown!
-The Future Steps team are currently stepping it up to bring you our updated Future Steps App, which will be available to download from 7th December, so watch this space and make sure to download the App when it launches in December!
+You’re going to need a pedometer - you can use your Fitbit, Apple Health or Google Fit.
+Then all you need to do is link your pedometer with our Future Steps App, so you can see how many steps your team (and every other team) have done – mind blown!
+The Future Steps App is available to download now via the Apple App Store and Google Play.

 The Future Steps App works on iOS and Android devices and you'll be able to link it with your Fitbit, Apple Health Kit or Google Fit.
 You can also submit steps manually and convert swimming and cycling activities as well.